Coast Guard approved Puddle Jumper Life Jackets can help toddlers and kids learn to swim faster – but their use on a boat may be limited

 Both versions come in a lot of cute styles with age appropriate characters for boys and girls.

-Our red ladybug Puddle Jumper Jacket (shown in these pictures) was purchased about 4 years ago but you can still find it on Amazon.
+Our red ladybug Puddle Jumper Jacket (shown in these pictures) was purchased about 4 years ago but you can still find similar styles and designs (if not same ladybug design we had).

 In addition to the regular styles, they now have 3D Puddle Jumper Designs with embossed animals like a dolphin or turtle that are really cute.